 Especially Sitges attracts many gay men but there are some lesbian spots as well.
 Sitges is becoming more and more popular every year under lesbian women.

-In Sitges, you can truly be yourself and enjoy the peace of the Medditerean beach!
+In Sitges, you can truly be yourself and enjoy the peace of the Mediterranean beach!

 Lesbian spots in Stockholm to go to are lesbian club Moxy and LGBTQ+ bar The Secret Garden.
 But our absolute favorite spot in the city for a drink and food is the floating restaurant Mälarpaviljongen (note: Mälarpaviljongen is closed during the winter months).

-Greece is one of the most liberal countries in southeast Europe and it’s making great steps forward the past years.
-Homosexuality has been legal since 1951 and in 2015, civil unions were legalized for same-sex couples.
+Greece is one of the most liberal countries in southeast Europe, and it’s making great steps forward in the past years.
+Gay activity has been legal since 1951 and in 2015, civil unions were legalized for gay couples.

 The country is a friendly destination for LGBTQ+ travelers.
-Mykonos especially is well-known under the male gay travelers as one of the best gay destinations in Europe.
+Mykonos especially is well-known among male gay travelers as one of the best gay destinations in Europe.
 And of course, lesbians are also very welcome on the island, though you will find many men there.
-While Mykonos is great for parties, Santorini is the perfect island for your romantic holiday or a lesbian honeymoon.

 Lesbian Island Lesbos